What Makes The Novelry different?

 Our courses start the moment you sign up.
 They’re served on a drip-feed system which deposits a new lesson daily into your library at The Novelry.
 (Unless you’re taking the entire Classic Course, The Big Edit or any one of The Book in a Year plans in which case you’ll have access to the entire course immediately.)
 Ready when you are!

 #2.
 What does your writing course entail?

 Be prepared to set some time aside daily for your lessons and writing.
-For the Ninety Day Novel Course we suggest ten to twenty minutes for the lesson and an hour daily for writing during your course.
+For the Novel Course we suggest ten to twenty minutes for the lesson and an hour daily for writing.
 You'll need an internet connection for the lessons given as text online and by video.
 At The Novelry we offer speak-aloud facility to assist those with visual or auditory impairments and writers for whom English is a second language.
 The lessons can be translated into many languages.
 See here.
 You'll be guided how to write a story, step by step at The Novelry, and if you choose The Classic course you'll even be shown how to come up with a great idea for a big story.

 The Classic Course is a stand-alone course to take at your own speed in your own time.
 You can do a lesson a week if you wish!
 The lessons may take you 10-20 minutes, maybe 30 minutes to read, and the prompts or exercises can take as long as you want to give them.
 They'll certainly get you thinking, and creating!
 The course was created to help you come up with a big story idea.
-It's not like The Ninety Day Novel course so no, no idea needed.
+It's not like the Novel course so no, no idea needed.
 We'd rather you came to it with an open mind!

 #3.
 What if I have half a novel written already?